XRPLF/xrpl-dev-portal/content/charts_api.md

 `node db/import`

-(Either way, you need write permission to the CouchDB database.)
+(Either way, you need write permission to the database.)